ravichas/AMPL-Tutorial/README.md

             cat header raw_data.txt > DTC_CYP3A4.csv
             ```

-Once you have downloaded the datasets from multiple database sources, you need to ingest, merge and featurize the dataset.
-If your data came from one dataset or you have a custom data, then you can skip the merging step.
-Here are the steps for the data-cleaning and featurization steps:
+If your data came from one datasource or you have a custom data, then you can skip the merging step.
+In other cases, you might want to download data from multiple sources and merge them to create a combined dataset.
+The procedure can be described as follows: After you download the datasets from multiple database sources, you need to ingest, merge and featurize the dataset.
+The following section, `Data ingestion, merging, curation and featurization`, will provide sample Jupyter notebooks that will address these steps.

 ### Data ingestion, merging, curation and featurization